Missy Elliott: 2015–2018: Super Bowl XLIX halftime show and singles

-2019–present: Recognition and Iconology
+2019–present: Extended play and current work

 On June 13, 2019, Elliott was inducted to the Songwriters Hall of Fame, becoming the first female rapper to receive this honor.
 Elliott received an honorary Doctor of Music degree from Berklee College of Music, and the Michael Jackson Video Vanguard Award.
 She was also the first female rapper to receive the award.
 Elliott received the Women's Entrepreneurship Day Music Pioneer Award at the United Nations in 2019 in recognition for her achievements in music and being a leader.
 This award was placed in the Congressional Record.

 Elliott released her first extended play on August 23, 2019, titled Iconology.
 The five-track EP features a variety of musical genres that cover the breadth of her career as an artist and has received favorable reviews from critics.
 Upon release of the album, she also released the lead single, "Throw It Back", with a music video featuring Teyana Taylor.
 Musically, Iconology is a pop, hip hop and R&B EP reminiscent of Elliott's previous work.
 The opening track, "Throw It Back" contains "trap snares and a serpentine bassline", which along with the second track, "Cool Off", were described as "woozy, futuristic romps" containing "distorted bass lines and frenetic production".
 Lyrically, "Throw It Back" contains references to Elliott's history, as well as previous collaborators Tweet and Heavy D. Maura Johnson of Entertainment Weekly described "Cool Off" as calling "back to hip-hop's two-turntables-and-a-mic early days".
 "DripDemeanor" has been described as a slow jam that explores Elliott's "sensuous side".
 Musically, it contains "plush synths [that] skip-step underneath" the song's beat.
 "Why I Still Love You" is a doo-wop song with gospel influences and jazz influence that lyrically chronicles the singer's "conflicted emotions about holding on to a cheating lover".
 The EP closes with an a cappella version of "Why I Still Love You".